SW-g16/sw/documentation/final-report.md

 ![](images/inference_without.png)

-*image 5: Inference proof with inferenec disabled*
+*image 5: Inference proof with inference disabled*

+#### Enabling inference functionality

+During testing, several intended inference functions proved non-functional due to the way the default SL reasoning.type of Stardog handles Equivalence.
+Only by switching to DL could class membership for, for example, "FemaleVoter" be inferred.

 ## Data Reuse